March 7, 2015

 As a candidate driven industry, those with an appetite to better understand how a business operates need to be encouraged to explore internal audit as a career path.
 In today’s business world, internal audit focuses on in-depth responses that can push policies to help companies move in the right direction.
 With natural investigative skills, internal auditors can also produce critical analysis to advise business on how best to efficiently spend its funds and detect any form of fraudulent activities.

 In short, internal audit is a varied and interesting career path.
-And just like our candidate in Mexico, who now heads a finance division, who knows where it can take you.Posted about 6 years ago
+And just like our candidate in Mexico, who now heads a finance division, who knows where it can take you.Posted over 6 years ago